-The affirmative vote of a majority of shares present in person or by proxy at the Annual Meeting and entitled to vote is required to approve the 2003 Plan.
+The affirmative vote of a majority of shares present in person or by proxy at the Annual Meeting and entitled to vote is required to approve the proposed amendment to the Plan.

-The Board of Directors recommends that the stockholder vote "FOR" the approval of the 2003 Plan.
+The Board of Directors recommends that the stockholder vote "FOR" the approval of the amendment to the Plan.

-AUDIT AND COMPENSATION COMMITTEE REPORT ON AUDITED FINANCIAL STATEMENTS
+AUDIT COMMITTEE REPORT ON AUDITED FINANCIAL STATEMENTS

-The Audit and Compensation Committee of the Board consists of the directors whose signatures appear below.
-Each member of the Audit and Compensation Committee is "independent" as defined in the NASD Rules.
+The Audit Committee of the Board consists of the directors whose signatures appear below.
+Each member of the Audit Committee is "independent" as defined in the NASD Rules and Rule 10A-3 of the Securities Exchange Act of 1934, as amended (the "Exchange Act").